Travel guide

 The key detail: VPN and the Great Firewall

 Here's the difference between a comfortable trip and a frustrating one.
 China filters access to Google, YouTube, Instagram, WhatsApp, Gmail, and much of the internet you use daily through the so-called Great Firewall.
-A local SIM suffers from this blockade head-on.
+A local SIM card suffers this blocking completely.

-The elegant solution is a travel eSIM whose traffic exits via servers outside China.
-When traveling as roaming, your data is routed through Hong Kong or another point, and those apps become accessible again normally.
-Even so, it's advisable to have a reliable VPN installed and activated before landing, because once you're inside, it's difficult to download.
-Think of the VPN as a seatbelt and the eSIM as an airbag: together they ensure you have access to Maps, banking, and messaging.
-If WhatsApp is your priority, you might be interested in our guide on how to use WhatsApp with an eSIM.
+The elegant solution is a travel eSIM whose traffic is routed through servers outside China.
+When traveling as roaming, your data is routed through Hong Kong or another point, and those apps open normally again.
+Even so, it's advisable to have a trusted VPN installed and activated before landing, because once inside, it's difficult to download.
+Think of the VPN as a seatbelt and the eSIM as an airbag: together, they ensure you have access to Maps, banking, and messaging.
+If you're also concerned about the privacy of your data while traveling (not just access, but who can see what you send), you might be interested in our guide on eSIM, VPN, and travel privacy.

-Traveler's tip: download and test your VPN at home, not on the plane.
-And save an offline map of Shanghai in Google Maps before you leave, just in case you're in a hurry on the first day.
+Traveler's tip: download and test your VPN in Spain, not on the plane.
+And save an offline map of Shanghai on Google Maps before you leave, in case you're in a hurry on the first day.

 Coverage in the city and airports

-Shanghai is enormous, but data coverage is among the densest in Asia.
-At Pudong Airport (PVG) and Hongqiao (SHA), the eSIM picks up a signal as soon as you get off the plane, ideal for ordering a taxi or checking how to get to the city center.
+Shanghai is massive, but its data coverage is among the densest in Asia.
+At Pudong Airport (PVG) and Hongqiao (SHA), the eSIM picks up a signal as soon as you exit the plane, ideal for calling a taxi or checking how to get to the city center.
 The Maglev network, the subway, and the entire Bund have stable 4G/5G.

-You'll notice faster speeds in tourist areas like Nanjing Road, the Bund, Xintiandi, or Lujiazui, with its skyscrapers.
-In more local corners or inside basements and some temples, the signal drops, as in any large city.
-To get around with Didi (the Chinese Uber), translate menus with your camera, or upload stories, a good eSIM will last all day without having to look for public Wi-Fi, which in China usually requires a Chinese number to register.
-If your itinerary includes the neighboring Administrative Region, also check out the eSIM for Hong Kong, which is governed by different rules.
+You'll notice faster speeds in tourist areas like Nanjing Road, the Bund, Xintiandi, or Lujiazui, with their skyscrapers.
+In more local spots, or inside basements and some temples, the signal drops, as it does in any large city.
+To get around with Didi (China's Uber), translate menus with your camera, or upload stories, a good eSIM will last all day without needing to search for public Wi-Fi, which in China often requires a Chinese number for registration.
+If your Asia getaway doesn't end in Shanghai and you continue south, also check out our guide to eSIM for South Korea (Seoul and Busan), with a very different network and language from China.

 Photo: 征宇 郑 · Pexels